 Camp Tawonga's directors make all cabin group assignments.
 We take into consideration several factors including campers' grade, age, requests for bunkmates, and school, while also maintaining a balance of new and returning kids and respecting the suggestions of counselors from the previous year.
+We assign bunking arrangements that best supports each child's emotional and physical safety.
+Generally, separating campers into groups according to their stated gender identity is most appropriate.
 We do our best to make sure all kids in a given bunk are within a two-grade spread (e.g. 6th with 7th graders, but not 5th with 7th graders).
-Boys are assigned to numerical bunks with the prefix "B" and girls are assigned to numerical bunks with the prefix "G." Typically two boy bunks and two girl bunks are grouped into a "unit" with similarly aged campers.
+Boys are assigned to numerical bunks with the prefix "B" and girls are assigned to numerical bunks with the prefix "G."

+Typically two boy bunks and two girl bunks are grouped into a "unit" with similarly aged campers.
 Because we register campers on a first come, first served basis, we do not have quotas for each age group, resulting in some units having boys and girls of different ages.
 There is no set age or grade requirement for each unit, but rather assigned based on the overall number of kids in Camp.
 However, we do our best to coordinate activities for bunks and units of similar ages.
 Below are the names of our units, and the related numerical bunks: